 1 Tablespoon molasses

 ½ teaspoon cardamom

 1 cup apricot preserves

 12 dried apricots

 1) Curdle the non-dairy milkPreheat oven to 325F (163C).
 In a medium bowl, whisk together non-dairy milk and apple cider vinegar.
 Let sit for 10 minutes so the non-dairy milk curdles.

 2) Whisk together the dry ingredientsIn a large mixing bowl whisk together the rye flour, baking powder and baking soda.
 Set aside.

-3) Whisk together the flavor building ingredientsIn a medium mixing bowl whisk together the sugar, canola oil, molasses, cinnamon, salt, vanilla extract, cardamom and espresso powder until well incorporated.
+3) Whisk together the flavor building ingredientsIn a medium mixing bowl whisk together the sugar, vegetable oil, molasses, cinnamon, salt, vanilla extract, cardamom and espresso powder until well incorporated.